cbeier-studio/Xolmis/docs/settings.md

 ## Appearance

+This section have settings that change Xolmis visually.

 Setting | Description | Default
 --- | --- | ---
 Theme | Set light or dark themes.
-The _Auto_ option sets the theme according to the operating system | Auto Use conditional formatting in grids | Highlight some values on grids to indicate some error or grouping | Enabled Highlight outlier measurements in captures | If _Use conditional formatting in grids_ is enabled, highlight in yellow the capture measurements that may be outliers | Enabled
+The _Auto_ option sets the theme according to the operating system | Auto Grid row height | Set the row height for data grids | 25 pixels Use conditional formatting in grids | Highlight some values on grids to indicate some error or grouping | Enabled Highlight outlier measurements in captures | If _Use conditional formatting in grids_ is enabled, highlight in yellow the capture measurements that may be outliers | Enabled

 ## Collection

+This section have settings related to the collected data management.

 Setting | Description | Default
 --- | --- | ---